Skip to content

 }

 • name: The name of the extension.
-This is used to uniquely identify the extension.
-This should match the name of your extension directory.
+This is used to uniquely identify the extension and for conflict resolution when extension commands have the same name as user or project commands.

 • version: The version of the extension.